gfoidl/CairoSharp/source/CairoSharp.Extensions/Loading/ReadMe.md

 Another possibility is to re-use the libraries from an already installed application, that uses _cairo_, and librsvg.

 > [!CAUTION]
-> Always check the license before it this is allowed.
+> Always check the license before if this is allowed.
 You can't blame me for any misdemeanor.

 One such application is the great [Inkscape](https://inkscape.org).

 #### PDF

-Can be downloaded e.g. from  Owen Schwartz 's [poppler-windows](https://github.com/oschwartz10612/poppler-windows).
+poppler can be downloaded e.g. from  Owen Schwartz 's [poppler-windows](https://github.com/oschwartz10612/poppler-windows).

 ## Usage

 As you have to locate the native libraries, you have to set a [DllImportResolver](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.dllimportresolver) for the native libraries, so they know where to find the native libraries.

 > [!IMPORTANT]
-> The `DllImportResolver` should be set before the first use of the methods provided by CairoSharp.Extensions
+> The `DllImportResolver` should be set before the first use of the methods provided by CairoSharp.Extensions.

 E.g. for SVG loading with librsvg:
 ```c#